k4tttt/portfolio/README.md

 Portfolio of Tyra Wodén (that's me!).
-This project was developed in React.
+This project is developed in React.